asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 ### KeyStore Password
 **Property Name:** `KeyStorePassword`

-**Description:** This parameter specifies the password of the Key Store for the SAML application.
+**Description:** This parameter specifies the password of the keystore for the SAML application.

 **Sample:**